mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

     Running Sandesh request...

 Usually this means that the request producing such message was accepted and processed.
-We can check that the operation was succesfull by invoking:
+We can check that the operation was succesfull by invoking the next command inside **contrail-tools** container:

     rt --dump 0 --family bridge